 The Wright State campus has bus stops for Miami Valley Regional Transit Authority (RTA) buses; you can learn more at their website at www.mvrta.org.
 Some taxi service is also available.
 However, in Dayton the majority of the people travel by automobile.
 Pedestrian travel is often not practical around Wright State.
 International guests should be prepared to arrange for the use of an automobile while visiting.
 UCIE can advise you on obtaining a non-renewable/nontransferable Ohio drivers license, if you intend to drive while you are here.
 Speed limits and distances in Ohio are given in miles (one mile = 1.6 kilometers), though in most cars, the speedometer displays both miles and kilometers per hour.

-Dayton's climate has four distinct seasons.
-Dayton's temperatures are milder than in some areas of the country, and rainfalls average about 100 cm.
-(39.5 inches) per year.
+Dayton’s climate has four distinct seasons.
+Dayton’s temperatures are milder than in some areas of the country, and rainfalls average about 100 centimeters (39.5 inches) per year.
 Winter can occasionally get very cold in Dayton, with temperatures that sometimes drop below -18°C (0°F).
 In the summertime, the average high temperature is 28°C (83°F), but some years it can climb above 37.5°C (100°F).
 In spring, plants and flowers burst into bloom and temperatures are usually mild.
-Autumn (or "fall," as many call it) is one of the favorite times of year in Ohio.
+Autumn (or “fall,” as many call it) is one of the favorite times of year in Ohio.
 Leaves turn brilliant shades of red, orange, and yellow as temperatures turn cooler.
 Visitors should note that weather forecasts are given using the Fahrenheit temperature scale.